michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0106.md

 - n: something immaterial that interferes with or delays action or progress
 - n: the act of hindering or obstructing or impeding
 ### Family
+- hindrance: hindrances+
-hindrance: hindrances+;hinder: hindered, hindering, hinders, hindrance;hindered: unhindered;hindering: hinderingly
+- hinder: hindered, hindering, hinders, hindrance
+- hindered: unhindered
+- hindering: hinderingly
 ### Examples
 - And many in Belarus said the country’s reputation as Europe’s last dictatorship is no hindrance to their work.
 - This formula, however, holds only if lack of pipeline capacity is a major hindrance to oil development.